Mandatory labelling in Spain

 Conclusion on the labelling obligation in Spain

-The mandatory labelling of packaging in Spain from 2025 brings new challenges, but also opportunities for companies.
+The mandatory labelling of packaging in Spain brings new challenges, but also opportunities for companies.
 With clear guidelines on waste separation and disposal, the legislation aims to improve the recycling process and raise environmental awareness among consumers.

 For you, this means adapting your packaging in good time and fulfilling the legal requirements.
 By implementing the new rules, you not only contribute to a cleaner environment, but also strengthen your customers’ trust in your sustainability efforts.